CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 This PoC is being developed to support federated eQTL analysis workflows with the following user story:

-- User submits a Nextflow workflow to a WES endpoint.
+- The user submits a Nextflow workflow to a WES endpoint.
 - The workflow contains processes which run private analysis on the Cohort data available to specific TES endpoint(s)
 - The Nextflow manager delegates processes to the corresponding TES endpoints.
 - The private analysis is executed on the orresponding TES endpoints.